Census Dots

 Native American/Other

-Of the 1,860 places in Texas, New Chapel Hill is the 1174th most populous.
+New Chapel Hill is ranked the 1063rd most populous place in Texas, out of 1,863 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+New Chapel Hill was ranked the 1174th most populous place in the 2020 Census.

 New Chapel Hill's White Population